What Factors Can Affect The Expungement Process?

 Typically, they will not have to go to court.
 Typically it’s going to be done on the papers.
 The one exception is going to be if there is an application for early expungement.

-Does This 4 Month Timeframe Also Include The Time It Will Take For Record Systems To Clear Up?
+Does This Four Month Time Frame Also Include The Time It Will Take For Record Systems To Clear Up?

 No. That’s just to get the order, and then the order will go to the state police.
 The state police will clear their records.
-There are a lot of database companies out there that don’t update their records every day and it may be that they recheck their records every 6 months or so, maybe in another 6 months before that catches up with the databases.
+There are a lot of database companies out there that don’t update their records every day, and it may be that they recheck their records every six months or so, maybe in another six months before that catches up with the databases.

-Another thing which sometimes happens and nothing can be done about it is there’ll be a police blotter on an arrest and it goes in the local newspaper, the town newspaper and if they have an online addition, someone Googles your name and it’s there.
+Another thing that sometimes happens and nothing can be done about it is there’ll be a police blotter on an arrest, and it goes in the local newspaper and the town newspaper.
+And if they have an online addition, someone Googles your name and it’s there.

 There is yet to find a way to get that out of the internet.
 It’s not just going through the legal process; you have some other social factors that you don’t necessarily have control over just yet.

-If you need information regarding Factors That Can Affect The Expungement Process, contact the law office of Attorney James Abate for a free initial consultation at (908) 210-9755 and get the answers and information you’re seeking.
+If you need information regarding factors that can affect the expungement process, contact the Law Offices of James A. Abate for a free initial consultation at 908-643-7005 and get the answers and information you’re seeking.